Cray-HPE/docs-csm/install/deploy_final_ncn.md

 1. Set environment variables.

-    Set the `IPMI_PASSWORD` and `USERNAME` variables to the BMC credentials for your NCNs.
+    Set the `IPMI_PASSWORD` and `USERNAME` variables to the BMC credentials for the NCNs.

     > Using `read -s` for this prevents the credentials from being echoed to the screen